gruns/utilbin/Add_Utility.md

 ### Utility Subclass

-The `Utility` class defines the metadata and build behavior of the utility.
-For the simple echo utility
+The `TextUtility` parent class defines the metadata and build behavior of the utility.

 ```
+from ..utility import Category, TextUtility

 class Echo(TextUtility):
     usage = USAGE
     nativeExecutable = 'echo'